 Joseph Cotten is George Loomis, a battle scarred war veteran who, with his wife Rose (Monroe), comes to Niagara Falls to repair their damaged marriage.
 At least on the surface that is what is happening.
 For Rose, the marriage is already dead and coming to Niagara Falls is just an excuse for her to continue her adulterous affair with her lover Patrick (Richard Allan).
 The lovers though have more than sex on their minds when Patrick agrees to kill George.
 Unfortunately, at least for Patrick and Rose, the plan turns sour when George overpowers Patrick tossing him into the Falls and his ultimate death.
 Rose attempts to escape but a game of the hunt and the hunted ends at the Falls with George choking the life out of his beautiful but faithless wife.

-There is another couple is the film, happily married bland Polly and Ray Cutler (Jean Peters and Max Showalter) who become more entwined in the Loomis mess than they really want too.
+There is another couple is the film, happily married bland Polly and Ray Cutler (Jean Peters and Max Showalter) who become more entwined in the Loomis mess than they really wanted.
 In fact, though Monroe is the star of the film, her death occurs about two thirds into the story.
 The final act centers on a melodramatic chase by the police to catch George Loomis who has hijacked a boat that unknowing has another passenger on board, Polly.
 The chase on the mighty river ends with the boat caught in the strong currents of the Niagara River heading toward the Falls with the two passengers still on board.